 Funders for the four papers included the Chan Zuckerberg Initiative, Wellcome, U.S. National Institutes of Health, European Research Council, the Manton Foundation, Klarman Family Foundation and HHMI.
 Please see the papers for full funding information.

-Annotated data from these studies can be accessed and visualised on the HCA Data Portals including Cambridge Cell Atlas, Broad Single Cell Portal, Tabula Sapiens, UCSC Portal, Developmental Cell Atlas, and on the Genotype Tissue Expression Project Portal.
+Annotated data from these studies can be accessed and visualised on the HCA Data Portals including Cambridge Cell Atlas, Broad Single Cell Portal, Tabula Sapiens, UCSC Cell Browser, Developmental Cell Atlas and on the Genotype Tissue Expression Project Portal.

 The HCA has also built a Data Coordination Platform (DCP), which is a cloud-based platform where scientists from around the world can share, organise and access single-cell data from the HCA.